MIT-LCP/mimic-website/content/about/acknowledgments.md

 # Acknowledgements

 MIMIC is made available largely through the work of researchers at the MIT Laboratory for Computational Physiology and collaborating research groups.
-If you use our data, code or algorithms, please provide a citation to this project.
+The work is supported by grants from the National Institute of Biomedical Imaging and Bioengineering (NIBIB) of the National Institutes of Health (NIH) under award numbers R01-EB001659 (2003-2013) and NIH-R01-GM104987 (2014-2018).
+If you use our data, code, or algorithms, please provide a citation to this project.

 ## MIMIC-III citation